The Lattice of integer partitions and its infinite extension: The infinite binary tree

-Moreover, it is obvious from the construction of \tb\ that the elements of the set \mbox{$\overline{\lbnp} \setminus \overline{\lbn}$} are sons of elements of $\overline{\lbn}$, hence we deduce the following proposition which can be easily proved by induction: \begin{prop} Let $\chi^{-1}$ be the inverse of the lattice isomorphism defined in Theorem~\ref{th_chi}.
+Moreover, it is obvious from the construction of \tb\ that the elements of the set \mbox{$\overline{\lbnp} \setminus \overline{\lbn}$} are sons of elements of $\overline{\lbn}$, therefore we deduce the following proposition which can easily be proved by induction: \begin{prop} Let $\chi^{-1}$ be the inverse of the lattice isomorphism defined in Lemma~\ref{th_chi}.
 Then, the set $\chi^{-1}(\overline{\lbn})$ is a subtree of \tb\ having the same root. \end{prop}

+This proposition makes it possible to give a simple and efficient algorithm to enumerate all the partitions of a given integer $n$, using the binary tree structure it gives to the set of all these partitions: Algorithm~\ref{algo_gener} acheives this in linear time and space with respect to their number, which is optimal.

 We will now give a recursive description of \tb.
-This will allow us to give a new recursive formula for $|\lbn|$, for which no closed formula is known.
 We first define a certain kind of subtrees of \tb.
 Afterwards, we show how the whole structure of \tb\ can be described in terms of such subtrees.